 In spring 2013 I returned to the full Applying Anthropology book, after trying an e-Book version of articles in fall 2012.
 The e-Book was still too quirky, especially about page-numbering and fitting readings together.
 This made it difficult for in-class discussion, and there were also questions about access and opening the files.
 Despite my attempts to make things more inexpensive, some students never bought the e-Book, perhaps in part because it was outside the usual bookstore channels.
 So, it may be a bit more expensive, but there are now more used copies available, and it can be bought through the bookstore rather than only with a credit card.

 I encourage anthropologists to put a syllabus online at the AAA Teaching Materials Exchange.
 I was on the advisory board for this project–there is a need for a central high-quality hub of teaching materials.
-I’ve also posted a review of the Best Introduction to Anthropology Syllabus – Four Fields Anthropology (current as of fall 2012–please let me know if you’ve seen a good new syllabus).
+I’ve also posted reviews of the Best Introduction to Anthropology Syllabus 2012 – Four Fields Anthropology and Best Introduction to Anthropology Syllabus – Four Fields 2013.

 I originally used the Gomberg-Muñoz ethnography in a Peoples and Cultures of Latin America and the Caribbean course.
 It is short, inexpensive, and quite helpful to confront stereotypes about illegal immigration.
 This is especially important for Anthropologists Studying Immigration as immigration reform legislation was introduced in 2013.